brendacs/colludia-gatsby/src/content/posts/picks/2020-12-15-5-story-rich-indie-games-cute-froggy-protagonists.markdown

 tags: [beautiful, art, frog, detective, travel]
 ---

-As I delved deeper and deeper into the indie game world, where there are an astounding number of lesser known beautifully illustrated story-rich gems, I found that a surprising number of the cutest and most interesting games had none other than our amphibious friend, the frog, as their protagonists.
+As I delved deeper and deeper into the indie game world, where there are an astounding number of lesser known beautifully illustrated story rich gems, I found that a surprising number of the cutest and most interesting games had none other than our amphibious friend, the frog, as their protagonists.

 Considering how many I found at once—it was just one after another for months—I knew I had to write about my discoveries.
 Not only is there so much variety in gameplay, art style, world, and story, but there are such unique froggy protagonists in each as well.
 No one frog, or one game, on this list is at all like the other.